hkhuu1011/sequelizedBurger/README.md

 - Finally, once the "Devour it!" button has been clicked, it will move the burger to the "Devoured!" column.

-This application uses MySQL, Node, Express, Handlebars and ORM.
+This application uses MySQL, Node, Express, Handlebars and Sequelize.

 ![alt text](https://raw.githubusercontent.com/hkhuu1011/burger/master/public/assets/img/Screen_Shot.png "Eat-Da-Burger!")